Rensoraa/rensoraa/README.md

 # Hey!
-I'm Rensoraa 👋
+I'm Rensora 👋
 ![Profile Views](https://komarev.com/ghpvc/?username=rensoraa&style=flat-square)

 I'm Rensora 22 Y/o I live in Belgium and i've always had a passion for how code works. and all the things you can do with it.